ohmycloud/website/jekyll/docs/manual.rst

-结合律
+Associativity
 -------------

 Binary operators whose first character is ``^`` are right-associative, all other binary operators are left-associative.

 .. code-block:: nim
   proc `^/`(x, y: float): float =